charliekassel/vuejs-uploader/README.md

 If prop `multiple` is true a file list is rendered on selecting files otherwise file upload will begin on selection.

+Drag is supported and when files are dragged over the uploader the class `vuejs-uploader--dragged` is added to the root element.

 ## Install